ut-ras/ras_site/src/posts/2019-03-06-micromouse.md

----
-layout: post
-title: Micromouse Update
+# Micromouse Update
-imagepath: resources/blog/2019-03-06-micromouse
+## imagepath: resources/blog/2019-03-06-micromouse
-shorttitle: 2019 - Micromouse
+## 2019 - Micromouse
----

 This semester started with a bang for micromouse.
 We worked on building a field, printing a new chassis, and working on a pcb.